Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 When using a cloak, it is strongly recommended to use [SASL](/guides/sasl) instead of `/msg NickServ identify` to log into your account.
-SASL guarantees that you will be logged in and cloaked before your connection is visible to the rest of the Libera.Chat network, which prevents IP address exposures like this from happening:
+SASL allows you to automatically log in and be cloaked before your connection is visible to the rest of the Libera.Chat network, which prevents IP address exposures like this from happening: